-USMLE policy generally does not allow applicants to retake a Step or Step Component if they have already passed that Step or Step Component.
+USMLE policy generally does not allow applicants to retake a Step if they have already passed that Step.
 However, there are exceptions for the purpose of complying with a time limit imposed by a U.S. physician licensing authority or another authority recognized by the USMLE program.
 See 'Time Limit for Completing Examination Requirements' below.

-The USMLE program limits to six the total number of times an examinee can take the same Step or Step Component.
-An examinee is ineligible to take a Step or Step Component after six or more prior attempts to pass that Step or Step Component, including incomplete attempts.
-All attempts at a Step or Step Component are counted toward the limit, regardless of when the exams were taken.
+The USMLE program limits to four the total number of times an examinee can take the same Step.
+Examinees who have attempted a Step four or more times, including incomplete attempts, and have not passed are ineligible to apply for any Step in the USMLE exam sequence.
+Attempts at the formerly administered Step 2 CS count toward the limit.
+All attempts at a Step are counted toward the limit, regardless of when the exams were taken.

-For the purpose of U.S. medical licensure, state medical licensing authorities may limit the number of attempts allowed to pass each Step or Step Component.
-Information regarding specific state requirements can be obtained on the Federation of State Medical Boards (FSMB) website.
+For the purpose of U.S. medical licensure, state medical licensing authorities may limit the number of attempts allowed to pass each Step.
+Information regarding specific state requirements can be obtained on the Federation of State Medical Boards (FSMB) website .

-The USMLE program has established rules on how quickly you can retake the same Step or Step Component.
+The USMLE program has established rules on how quickly you can retake the same Step.
 You may not take the same examination more than three times within a 12-month period.
-Your fourth and subsequent attempts must be at least 12 months after your first attempt at that exam and at least six months after your most recent attempt at that exam.
+Your fourth attempt must be at least 12 months after your first attempt at that exam and at least six months after your most recent attempt at that exam.
 This includes incomplete attempts.

 When you reapply, your eligibility period will be adjusted, if necessary, to comply with these rules.
 You must read the editions of the ECFMG Information Booklet and the USMLE Bulletin of Information that pertain to the eligibility period in which you take the exam.

-For the purpose of ECFMG Certification, you must pass the USMLE Steps and Step Components required for ECFMG Certification within a seven-year period.
-If you do not pass all Steps and Step Components required for ECFMG Certification within a maximum of seven years, your earliest USMLE passing performance will no longer be valid for ECFMG Certification.
+For the purpose of ECFMG Certification, you must pass the examinations required for ECFMG Certification within a seven-year period.
+If you do not pass all examinations required for ECFMG Certification within a maximum of seven years, your earliest USMLE passing performance will no longer be valid for ECFMG Certification.
 See Time Limit for Completing Examination Requirements in Examinations for ECFMG Certification.

-If you have passed a Step or Step Component but this passing performance is no longer valid for ECFMG Certification, you may request an exception to retake the previously passed exam that is no longer valid.
+If you have passed a Step but this passing performance is no longer valid for ECFMG Certification, you may request an exception to retake the previously passed exam that is no longer valid.
+The USMLE program’s policy on attempt limits may impact an applicant’s ability to retake the examination that is no longer valid.

-For the purpose of U.S. medical licensure, time limits to complete the USMLE are established by state medical licensing authorities and may require completion of all Steps or Step Components (including Step 3, which is not required for ECFMG Certification) within a certain number of years from the date the first Step is passed.
-Information regarding specific state requirements can be obtained on the FSMB website.
+For the purpose of U.S. medical licensure, time limits to complete the USMLE are established by state medical licensing authorities and may require completion of all Steps (including Step 3, which is not required for ECFMG Certification) within a certain number of years from the date the first Step is passed.
+Information regarding specific state requirements can be obtained on the FSMB website .
 You may request an exception to retake a previously passed exam to comply with the time limit of a U.S. physician licensing authority.
 Visit the USMLE website for more information.

 Important Notes: You may only request an exception at the time that you apply for the previously passed exam.
 Complete requirements and instructions will be provided at the time of exam application.
 Exceptions to the reexamination requirements are not approved prior to your submitting the exam application.

-Applicants who retake a previously passed Step or Step Component to comply with a time limit should understand the implications of a failing retake performance on their Step 3 eligibility.
+Applicants who retake a previously passed Step to comply with a time limit should understand the implications of a failing retake performance on their Step 3 eligibility.
 See Retaking Previously Passed Steps in the USMLE Bulletin of Information.